shahrukhatik/Predictive-Analytics/Binomial Classification: Credit Defaulter.md

-# Introduction
+# Introductio

 Let's say are given a set of data.
 You dont know what each of the columns mean.
-However, you do know that the objective of the model is to be able to predict Y.
-You are given that Y is the result of a person who either defaulted on a loan or did not.
+However, you do know that the objective of the model is to be able to predict Y. You are given that Y is the result of a person who either defaulted on a loan or did not.
+This project is data that is given by a local insurance company for analysis.

 # Source Code